idabblewith/PythonSensei/README.md

     - At the root directory, there is a .env.template file which you should open and fill in your API keys/emails/passwords.
     - Once you have done that, you must rename the file to .env
+    - THIS MUST BE DONE.
+For security reasons, the .env file with these 36 credentials has been gitignored.
+You must create your own.

 2. Install Dependencies